particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated  --}}

-E Series pins related to `HIBERNATE` sleep mode:
+E-Series pins related to `HIBERNATE` sleep mode:

 {{!-- BEGIN do not edit content below, it is automatically generated 55771164-b2c5-4c32-b389-ad5b9d6f378e --}}